6.0

 Delete the database.

-Display the database type and its creator.
+Displays the database type and its creator.

-• You are not advised to modify the data connection name arbitrarily during data connection management as the table updated to local machines relies on the name of the data connection to match with the database.
-If the name of the data connection is modified, the tables retrieved from that connection will no longer be updated.
+You are not advised to modify the data connection name during data connection management.
+Because the table updated to local computers relies on the name of the data connection to match the database,if the name of the data connection is modified, the tables retrieved from that connection will no longer be updated, and the Modify SQL button will not exist when the connection is based on an SQL dataset.

 The following table describes Number of Active Connections and Number of Idle Connections.